-Title Twitter Offers Valuable Insights Into the Experience of MRI Patients Degree of recognition International Media name/outlet Elsevier Media type Web Country United States Date 28/10/15 Description Magnetic Resonance Imaging (MRI) can be a stressful experience for many people, but clinicians have few ways to track the thoughts and feelings of their patients regarding this procedure.
+Title Twitter Offers Valuable Insights Into the Experience of MRI Patients Degree of recognition International Media name/outlet Elsevier Media type Web Country/Territory United States Date 28/10/15 Description Magnetic Resonance Imaging (MRI) can be a stressful experience for many people, but clinicians have few ways to track the thoughts and feelings of their patients regarding this procedure.
 While the social networking site Twitter is known for breaking news and celebrity tweets, it may also prove to be a valuable feedback tool for medical professionals looking to improve the patient experience, according to a new study published in the December issue of the Journal of Medical Imaging and Radiation Sciences.

 Johnathan Hewis, MSc, PgCert (LTHE), PgCert (BE), BSc Hon, an investigator from Charles Sturt University in Australia, analyzed 464 tweets related to MRI over the course of one month and found that patients, their friends, and family members were sharing their thoughts and feelings about all aspects of the procedure through the microblogging site.
 Tweets were categorized into three themes: MRI appointment, scan experience, and diagnosis.